-Join Matt to discuss the ideas behind the project and how he has responded to the many overlapping themes he has discovered during his research on Chamberlain.
+Join Matt and Philip to discuss the ideas behind the project and meet the group.

-Matt will also launch the sun photography, sketchbook and artwork tasks that will culminate in an orchid window display at the end of the school.
+Matt will also launch the sun photography, sketchbook and artwork tasks that will culminate in a display at the end of the school.

-Philip will discuss the history of orchid growing from a national and international perspective and introduce how to pot your orchid into a basket, following the guidance given in his Kew growing book.
+Philip will discuss the history of orchid growing from a national and international perspective and introduce how to pot your orchid into a basket and other projects following the guidance given in his Kew growing book.

 He will also be happy to any questions Silent Orchid School members have as you start to care for one of these fascinating plants.